louisguitton/guitton.co-hugo/content/posts/europython2020.md

 HTTP transfers data over TCP.
 `TCP` is a protocol layer that handles network unreliabilities for you.
 You can write anything to a TCP socket (email POP3, or FTP, or HTTP).
-TCP is also reponsible of the `head-of-line blocking` (the traffic jam).
+TCP is also responsible of the `head-of-line blocking` (the traffic jam).

 There is a TCP alternative called `QUIC` that comes out of Google.
 It gives you a reliable bytestream like TCP.
 But it has TLC built-in which means it is encrypted by default.
-It also improves performance by leveraging independant bytes streams, thus avouding head-of-line blocking.
+It also improves performance by leveraging independent bytes streams, thus avouding head-of-line blocking.

 `HTTP/3` is HTTP, rebuilt on top of QUIC instead of TCP.
 It can change the Internet as we know it today.
 More time is needed for HTTP/3 to come out of Google and be standardized by IETF, let alone be supported by python libraries likes `httpx`.